Ways to Earn Extra Money to Help Pay for Your Wedding

 AirBNB is a website that allows you to rent out your home (or even just a room inside your home) for a short period of time.
-Have extra space or maybe you've got a trip coming up?
-Rent out that space to someone who's visiting your area!
-The site is safe and has policies in effect to protect the renters and rentees, so you can rent with confidence.
+Have extra space or maybe you’ve got a trip coming up?
+Rent out that space to someone who’s visiting your area!
+The site has policies in effect to protect the renters and rentees, so you can rent with confidence.

 Have a car and some extra time?
 Consider signing up to be an Uber or Lyft driver!
 Ridesharing is a hot trend, especially in cities where having a car isn’t essential.
 If you’ve got reliable transportation, sign up and start driving in your free time after work or on weekends.
 When I was living in NYC, I didn’t often take cabs because they are so expensive.
 But Uber and Lyft are much more affordable, and I’ve found the drivers to be WAY nicer, too!